BinaryMuse/embedded-jetty-test/README.md

 is given a directory to use as its "base" directory, as well as a few other options (including a list of files to use as "welcome files").

+## Serving a webapp in war form

+`EmbJetTest.java` also sets up a `WebAppContext` to serve up a web application packaged in a war on a subdirectory (in this case `webapp`).
+I used a GWT application as a test.

 ## Catching unhandled URIs

 By using a `FourOhFourHandler` as the last item in the `HandlerList` for the